 The Pop-Up Obsession is Missing the Point

-Pop-up mechanics are something you can and should drill on land.
+Pop-up mechanics are something you can and should drill on land (but maybe not on the beach like the above).
 The decision of when to pop up, how to pop up, or whether to pop up at all—that's determined entirely by what the wave is offering you.
-The crucial part: there isn't just one pop-up.
+The crucial part: there isn't just one pop-up, and not all pop-up variations are equally useful.
+The cobra push-up method that most surf schools teach is one of the most common sources of bad habits — more on that in The Back Leg First Pop-Up: Why You Should Unlearn It (coming soon).
 All good pop-ups are informed by what the wave is offering and the possibilities it's presenting.
 Sometimes not popping up is the best and most fun option.

 When I work with new clients, I can predict with startling accuracy who's been through traditional surf instruction based on one simple observation: they turn around and start paddling the moment they see any wave approaching, head down, completely losing sight of what the wave is actually doing.
 This is like trying to merge onto a highway while staring at your speedometer instead of looking at traffic.